sdecoret - stock.adobe.com

 The technicians have tools to do this but, when you are paying big bucks, the techies tend to do it by hand.

 If the disk is physically damaged, the clean room will open the disks and diagnose the faults.
-Fixes can often include new controller boards, though – with manufacturers now storing a lot more critical information on the chips in the board itself – swapping them out to recover data is becoming less and less useful.
+Fixes can often include controller boards, though – with manufacturers now storing a lot more critical information on the chips in the board itself – swapping them out to recover data is becoming less and less useful.

 Hard drive density and recovery

-The impact the ever-increasing density of hard drives is having on the data recovery industry is another area Computer Weekly quizzed the Kroll Ontrack team about, with regard to how it deals with helium-filled devices and the like.
+The impact the ever-increasing density of hard drives is having on the data recovery industry is another Computer Weekly quizzed the Kroll Ontrack team about, with regard to how it deals with helium-filled devices and the like.

 According to Kroll senior research and development engineer Robin England, opening a helium drive in the clean room is not an issue because the heads can still float over the platters with normal air but ride too high to be able to write.
 In short, an opened shingle/helium drive becomes read-only when opened.